 Now the whole premise may seem different at first, but after a few songs everything will start to flow smoothly and instinct will kick in.
 Instead of “failing” a song for missing notes, you simply lose the chance to add those points to your high-score.
 Switching to the instruments that still require a bump up in the score multiplier is essential, but the inclusion of different power-ups may tempt or distract you – especially when you get a “2x” multiplier or the power-up for the AI to continue to hit the notes for that track appear on screen.

 The download for Blitz is broken down into 2 different downloads, one for the actual game and one for a track pack that includes 25 new songs.
 All of your current Rock Banddownloadable tracks are fully supported and ready for you to use in the game – expect those from Rock Band 3 and The Beatles: Rock Band.
 The Blitz songs can be imported intoRock Band 3 however, making Blitz the cheapest track-pack if you are looking for a bunch of new songs.
 With over 3,800 songs available for download, you and your friends have plenty of leaderboards to compete with each other.

 I might go as far as to say that Rock Band Blitz is the best Rock Band game I have ever played.
 While I will miss the gatherings of friends; the addicting nature of getting high scores and bragging to your friends is just too much fun.
-This only works of course, if you have friends to compete against, as well as posting challenges with friends over Facebook.Note: The Rock Band Blitz review was written based on the PS3 version of the game provided by the publisher.
+This only works of course, if you have friends to compete against, as well as posting challenges with friends over Facebook.Note: Rock Band Blitz was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.